bigboigotsoi/Empty_Deck/README.md

     Easy Way:  Replace the questions and answers in the example 'Card Data.txt' file with your own.

-Or...
+Or:

     Personalized Way:  Customize it/create your own one.

-For the more personalized way...
+For the more personalized way, you...

     1:  Modify/create your 'Card Data' text file.

-        Note...
+Note:

         - You can rename the card data file and/or modify 'questionBullet'
           and 'answerBullet' in the Flash-Carder to your liking.

         - Use those bullets appropiately as demonstrated with the example data in the Card Data file, in order for loading to work.

+Then...

     2:  Help the Flash-Carder locate the file.

 Do this by either...

         - Modifying the default directory/name stored in the 'cardFile' variable.

         - Selecting the file using the File Explorer.